Elizabeth Gering Bio

 In 2017, Elizabeth was offered a position with the Town of Manitowish Waters as the Community Development Director.
 She worked on grant funded projects, established an economic development committee, and updated town communications to better serve the community.

-Elizabeth has been the President of the Board of Directors for the Manitowish Waters Chamber of Commerce since 2015, and sits on the Board of Directors for the Vilas County Economic Development Corporation.
+Elizabeth was the President of the Board of Directors for the Manitowish Waters Chamber of Commerce from 2015-2018, and sits on the Board of Directors for the Vilas County Economic Development Corporation.
 In her free time she enjoys teaching yoga classes, cooking delicious food, and getting outside with her yellow lab Sunny.